Application and Admissions

 Effective Fall 2021, students have the option to substitute their Comm 87 requirement with CMPSC 5A: Introduction to Data Science 1 AND CMPSC 5B: Introduction to Data Science 2.
 Students would need to fill out a Petition for Degree Requirements after they've successfully earned a letter grade of C- or higher in both courses.
 The grades earned in CMPSC 5A/B will be averaged and will factor into pre-major GPA and re-calculated as if only 5 units were earned.

-Students who are declared double majors with Pre-Psych and Brain Sciences/Pre-Biopsychology and Pre-Comm will have the following option in terms of our Research Methods pre-major requirement:
+Students declared double majors with Pre-Psych and Brain Sciences/Pre-Biopsychology and Pre-Comm:

-1. Students who are declared as double majors with Pre-Psych and Brain Sciences/Pre-Biopsychology and Pre-Comm will have the option to substitute their Comm 88 requirement with PSY 10A.
+Students who are declared double majors with Pre-Psych and Brain Sciences/Pre-Biopsychology and Pre-Comm have the option to substitute Comm 88 with PSY 10A.
 Students would need to fill out a Petition for Degree Requirements after they've successfully earned a letter grade of C- or higher in PSY 10A.
 The grade earned in PSY 10A will factor into pre-major GPA.

-2. If a student takes BOTH Comm 88 and PSY 10A, we will default to our Comm major sheet to fulfill the research methods requirement (the grade earned in Comm 88 will be calculated in the major GPA).
+If a student takes both Comm 88 and PSY 10A, we will default to our Comm major sheet to fulfill the research methods requirement meaning, the grade earned in Comm 88 will be calculated in the major GPA.

-Please see the FAQ for Pre-Comm Students and/or for Transfer Students for more information and answers to questions (e.g., regarding retaking classes, the "appeal" process, credit for pre-major classes taken elsewhere, etc.).
+Please see the FAQ for Pre-Comm Students and/or for Transfer Students for more information and answers to questions regarding retaking classes, the "appeal" process, credit for pre-major classes taken elsewhere, etc.

 Communication Majors